Oscar Gilberto Gomez, MD, PhD

 Biography

-Dr. Oscar Gomez is board certified in both pediatrics and pediatric infectious diseases.
-He is fluent in Spanish.
-His focus is on gastrointestinal infections, viral hepatitis and neglected diseases.
-He is a clinical professor in the Department of Pediatrics at the Wake Forest University School of Medicine.
+I am board certified in both pediatrics and pediatric infectious diseases.
+I am a professor in the Department of Pediatrics at the Wake Forest University School of Medicine.
+I’m fluent in Spanish.

-He led a successful hospital network in Colombia to conduct the first case-control study of acute gastroenteritis surveillance in children less than 5 years of age, supported by the National Institutes of Health (NIH).
-Their findings are being published in high-impact journals and cited worldwide.
-He currently leads a health literacy project for school age children in underserved areas in Latin America.
+As a recognized leader in childhood gastroenteritis, my team and I conducted the first case-control study of acute gastroenteritis surveillance in children less than 5 years of age in Colombia.
+My work was supported by RO1 funding from the National Institute of Allergy and Infectious Diseases (NIAID), part of the National Institutes of Health (NIH).
+The findings are being published in high-impact journals and cited worldwide.
+In addition to my research, I lead a health literacy project for school-aged children in underserved areas in Latin America.

-Dr. Gomez is the author and co-author of multiple peer-reviewed research articles, review articles, editorials, books and book chapters.
-He is the co-inventor of 2 vaccine patents.
+I am the author and co-author of multiple peer-reviewed research articles, review articles, editorials, books and book chapters.
+Additionally, I am the co-inventor of two vaccine patents.

-Outside of work, his interests include kayaking, playing guitar and traveling abroad.
-He is married and has 2 daughters.
+I am married and have two daughters.
+Outside of work, my interests include kayaking, playing guitar and traveling abroad.

 Credentials